Kreloc/Posh-ePoAPI/docs/Get-ePoPermissionSet.md

 schema: 2.0.0
 ---

-# Get-ePoServerTaskList
+# Get-ePoPermissionSet
 ## SYNOPSIS
-Gets ePoServer Task information using the ePo API.
+Gets users from ePo API.

 ## SYNTAX

 ```
-Get-ePoServerTaskList [-WhatIf] [-Confirm]
+Get-ePoPermissionSet [-WhatIf] [-Confirm]
 ```

 ## DESCRIPTION
-Sends the command specified to the McAfee EPO server.
-Connect-ePoServer has to be run first, as this function uses the epoServer global variable created by that functions connection to the server.
-Uses the Invoke-ePoCommand
+Gets users from ePo API using the core.exportPermissionSets API command.

 ## EXAMPLES

 ### -------------------------- EXAMPLE 1 --------------------------
 ```
-$ServerTaskList = Get-ePoServerTaskList
+Get-ePoPermissionSet
 ```

-Stores information about all of the Server tasks available on the ePo server.
+Gets all of the permission sets returned by the core.exportPermissionSets API command.

 ## PARAMETERS